mikaelbr/node-notifier/README.md

 ## Requirements
 - Mac OS X >= 10.8.
 - Linux with the notify-osd/notify-send module
 - Windows.
-Using "toasters" for Win8, Balloons for pre Win8.
+Using "toasters" for Win8, Balloons for pre Win8 (if Growl isn't found).
 - Or if no of the above requirements are met, Growl is used.

 If using Linux, `notify-osd` must be installed on your system.